Guidance

 Source: Office for Statistics Regulation

-The FRS survey data, as the main source of data for the FRS, together with supporting sources of administrative data on benefits, has been evaluated according to the QAAD toolkits risk and profile matrix (Figure 2), reflecting the level of risk to data quality and the public interest profile of the statistics.
+The FRS survey data, as the primary source for the FRS (along with supporting administrative data on benefits) has been evaluated using the QAAD toolkit’s risk and profile matrix (Figure 2), which reflects both the level of data quality risk and the public interest profile of the statistics.

-FRS data is regarded as being a medium risk of data quality concern.
+FRS survey data is regarded as being medium risk of quality concern.

 There is a clear formal agreement, between DWP and its data suppliers, of what data will be provided, when, how and by whom.
-It is accepted that the risks are increased when there are multiple data collection sources; these being ONS, NatCen and NISRA.
-However, the risk is somewhat mitigated by each organisation using the same questionnaire, interviewer instructions and editing software.
-The length of time that each organisation has been involved in the FRS and the experience they have built up adds considerable value and provides assurances that lower the risk.
+It is recognised that risks are increased when there are multiple data collection sources; these being ONS, NatCen and NISRA.
+However, the risk is mitigated by each organisation using the same questionnaire format, interviewer instructions and editing software.
+Also, the length of time that each organisation has been involved in the FRS, and the experience they have built up adds considerable value and provides assurances that lower the risk.
 This has also added to the quality of regular and effective communication between all partners in the data supply process.

-Whilst every effort is made to collect data to the highest quality, as with all survey data it is dependent on suitable data sources, sound methods and assured quality.
-Checks are made throughout the process from survey sample design, questionnaire consultation, collection of the data to producing the statistical dataset.
-However, it is acknowledged that some respondent errors and both sampling and non-sampling errors may occur.
+Whilst every effort is made to collect data to the highest quality, as with all survey data, it is dependent on suitable data sources, robust methods and assured quality.
+Checks are carried out throughout the process from the survey sample design, questionnaire consultation, collection of the data to producing the statistical dataset.
+Nonetheless, some respondent errors and both sampling and non-sampling errors may occur.

 FRS datasets are regarded as higher public interest.

-FRS data informs income-based poverty measures, generates statistics that are reported widely in the media and impacts upon state support policy.
-FRS data underpins the DWP Policy Simulation Model (PSM) which is used for the development and costing of policy options.
-The survey-based dataset is also used extensively by academics and research institutes for economic and social research purposes.
+FRS data informs poverty measures both income-based and non-income-based, produces statistics that are reported widely in the media and impacts upon state support policies.
+FRS data underpins DWP’s Policy Simulation Model (PSM) which is used for the development and costing of policy options.
+The dataset is also used extensively by academics, and research institutes for economic and social research purposes.

-The FRS contains information used by other government departments, particularly for tax and benefit policy analysis by His Majesty’s Treasury and His Majesty’s Revenue and Customs.
+The FRS contains information used across a wide range of government departments.
+This includes, but is not limited to, its use in tax and benefit policy analysis by His Majesty’s Treasury and His Majesty’s Revenue and Customs.
 Other users include the Ministry of Justice, the Department for Education and the Department for Environment, Food and Rural Affairs.

-Therefore, as defined by the risk and profile matrix (Figure 2), the combination of medium level of risk of data quality concerns, and higher public interest profile indicate that an enhanced level of assurance [A2] is the minimum level required for FRS statistics.
+Therefore, as defined by the risk and profile matrix (Figure 2), the combination of a medium level of risk of quality concern and a higher public interest profile indicates that an enhanced level of assurance (A2) is the minimum required for FRS statistics.

 • operational context and data collection